 Continuing into 2002 on a more serious note, a double-feature was staged of the recognition scene from “Anastasia” (Tony Frost) and a one-act play based on events from Les MisÚrables entitled “The Bishop's Candlesticks” (John Chase).

 Receiving acclaim from both patrons and performers in response to the company's 2001/02 revival, it was decidedly time to remedy the absence of the "Pasta Nite" comedy shows.

-In February of 2003, Tony Frost produced and John Chase directed "An Abbott & Costello Dinner Theatre for the Arts" at a new venue: the King's Head Pub.
+In February of 2003, Tony Frost (producer) and John Chase (director) staged “An Abbott & Costello Dinner Theatre for the Arts” at a new venue: the King's Head Pub.
 Playing to a sold-out house, Chase's cabaret was an evening of dinner, drinks, and sketch comedy presented in the old burlesque style.
 The line-up featured many of FTC's foremost talents, as hosted by Chase & Hamill – Winnipeg's own "Bud Abbott and Lou Costello"!

 Thereafter, FTC's adult cast retained a strong comedy repertoire, presenting regular sketch comedy shows at various cabarets in downtown Winnipeg, a special performance in Brandon, and classics such as Anton Chekhov's one-act Russian comedy “The Boor” (2008, Tony Frost), until the company's closure in 2011.